frontenddogma/css-optimization-basics/manuscript/operation.md

 Two is not to do anything more—as we don’t have to do anything more if we’re sorting selectors consistently (such sorting will _inherently_ lead to a modular order within our style sheets), and especially not _if_ we DRY our style sheets entirely.
 As we will see, we can DRY up individual CSS modules, but we can also just DRY them up on the whole, for which module separation is rather inconvenient.
 (This is another example for where our work requires some feeling for balance and priority—we may well decide for a different course, especially when our projects are of large size.)

-_⚐ Note_

-Be cautious around [OOCSS](https://www.slideshare.net/stubbornella/object-oriented-css) (object-oriented CSS), [BEM](http://getbem.com/) (Block Element Modifier), [Atomic CSS](https://acss.io/), and similar conventions.
+I> Be cautious around [OOCSS](https://www.slideshare.net/stubbornella/object-oriented-css) (object-oriented CSS), [BEM](http://getbem.com/) (Block Element Modifier), [Atomic CSS](https://acss.io/), and similar conventions.
 Look very closely how they help, and how they hinder you.
+I>

-In a basic sense, what they do is address some of the problems of _complex_ web development, but they also curb freedom and possibilities.
+I> In a basic sense, what they do is address some of the problems of _complex_ web development, but they also curb freedom and possibilities.
 In some cases (Atomic CSS), they make for all but fancy beginner-style code.
+I>

-When we’re asked to avoid the descendant selector (OOCSS), then great, no worries about inheritance (that is the TSA writing CSS right there)—but also no incredible elegance through contextual styling.
+I> When we’re asked to avoid the descendant selector (OOCSS), then great, no worries about inheritance (that is the TSA writing CSS right there)—but also no incredible elegance through contextual styling.
 When we shall avoid nested selectors (BEM), but “in this case [Christmas example] they are reasonable,” then we are not better off than before.
 When we must memorize more than 40 new classes (Atomic CSS) only to write the most presentational markup (which, by the way, is the opposite of separation of concerns), then we negate quite _all_ the advantages of CSS and separation through a single convention.

 ### Don’t Repeat Yourself